newrelic/docs-website/CONTRIBUTING_TW.md

 1. Respond to any comments in the file.
 Either reply with follow up discussion, or click **Resolve conversation**.
 1. When you’ve resolved all the comments, and all of the automatic checks have passed, you can merge the pull request.
 Merging the pull request sets in motion the automated build process and your changes will be published shortly.

-**Note**: Note: You will only be able to merge when the **Merge pull request** button is green.
+**Note**: You will only be able to merge when the **Merge pull request** button is green.
 If it’s not green, review for any comments you missed, or other messages that indicate why GitHub is blocking you from merging.